Polk County License Hearing Guide

 - Gather Evidence: Collect any evidence that supports your case.
 This could include witness statements, video footage (e.g., dashcam or security camera footage), or any other information that casts doubt on the circumstances of your arrest.

 - Consider Hiring a DUI Attorney: A qualified DUI attorney can be invaluable in preparing for and representing you at the ALR hearing.
-An attorney understands the legal nuances of DUI law, can gather evidence on your behalf, and can present a compelling case to the hearing officer.
+An attorney can gather evidence, subpoena witnesses, and present a strong defense on your behalf.

 - Whether the officer had reasonable suspicion to stop you.